juiceboxh3ro/aozora/bot/DOCKER.md

 Windows
 - `docker run -d --rm --network azr-net --env-file ./.env -v "%cd%":/balti:ro -v /balti/node_modules --name aozorabot aozora:dev`

 ### Development Command Notes
 - Code changes to the bot folder will require the container to be restarted to see changes as it relies on ts-node, and Discord doesn't seem to like nodemon managing that.
 - Currently the named volume of this project directory isn't working for me on macOS ARM, but hopefully it will for you.
 (It either fails to run the container or creates a temporary volume).
+- Frontend containers should include the `-it` flag so the server doesn't die.

 ### Production
 - `docker build -t aozora .`